Two Graduate Assistantships in Ecosystem Forecasting at Virginia Tech

-The Thomas lab in the Department of Forest Resources and Environmental Conservation at Virginia Tech has funding for one graduate student positions to start in Fall 2017.
-We are looking for enthusiastic and highly self-motivated students at either the M.S. or Ph.D. level interested in studying the interaction between forest ecosystems and global environmental change.
-The project will focus on using Southeastern U.S. forests as a test-bed for developing ecological forecasting techniques to better predict how forest productivity and carbon cycling will respond to variability in future precipitation.
+The Thomas Lab in the Department of Forest Resources and Environmental Conservation at Virginia Tech has funding for two graduate student positions to start in either January or August 2018.
+We are looking for enthusiastic and highly self-motivated students at the M.S. or Ph.D. level to develop and apply innovative new techniques in model-data fusion to forecast ecosystem dynamics.